flonso/baranka/README.md

 Run development server:

 `php artisan serve`

+ **Warning** If you are testing the frontend you need to run two instances of `php artisan serve` because it is single threaded.
+Simply add `API_HOST=` and `API_PORT=` in the .env file with the port and host of the development server instance you DON'T use for displaying the frontend.

+If you update the CSS/JavaScript :
+`npm run watch`

 **Important**
 Do not forget to run migrations before starting developing by executing `php artisan migrate`.